Strip deformations of decorated hyperbolic polygons: Introduction

 \section{Introduction}

-Given a Euclidean polygon $\poly n$ with $n\geq 4$ vertices, its \emph{arc complex} $\ac {\poly n}$ is a flag simplicial complex first introduced by Harvey in \cite{Harvey}.
-It is defined in the following way: the 0-skeleton is given by the diagonals of the polygon, and for $k\geq 1$, one adds a $k$ simplex for each $(k+1)$-tuple of pairwise disjoint and distinct diagonals.
-In \cite{penner}, Penner showed that this simplicial complex is homeomorphic to a sphere of dimension $n-4$ in the world of hyperbolic surfaces and Teichmuller theory.
-He studied the arc complex of an \emph{ideal polygon}, which is the convex hull in the hyperbolic plane $\HP$ of finitely many points in the boundary $\HPb$.
-The diagonals in this case are bi-infinite hyperbolic geodesics with endpoints in this finite set.
-He attributes the original proof to Whitney.
+A crowned hyperbolic surface is a complete non-compact hyperbolic surface with polygonal boundary where the vertices (called spikes) are projections of points on the boundary of the hyperbolic plane $\HP$.
+Topologically, this is an orientable surface with finitely many points removed from its boundary.
+The smallest crowned hyperbolic surfaces are an ideal polygon $\ip n$ ($n\geq 3$) and an ideal once-punctured polygon $\punc n$ ($n\geq 1$).

-Topologically, an ideal polygon is a closed disk with $n$ marked points on its boundary.
-More generally, for a finite-type orientable surface with boundary (possibly also with punctures), we can add marked points to the boundary components – the resulting surface is known as a crowned surface.
-We assume that its Euler characteristic negative, so that it admits a hyperbolic metric.
-Similar to the case of the ideal polygon, all the marked points on the boundary of the surface are spikes living in $\HPb$.
-The arcs are quotients of hyperbolic geodesics connecting these marked points.
-The arc complex of most of these crowned surfaces are locally non-compact.
-In \cite{cluster}, Forman-Shapiro-Thurston proved that the arc complex of a crowned surface (\emph{ciliated} surface, in their paper) is a subcomplex of the cluster complex associated to the cluster algebra of a surface.
-The relationship to cluster algebra was heavily motivated by Penner's Decorated Teichmuller Theory \cite{Pennerpunc} and \cite{Pennerbordered}, where he gave \emph{lambda length} coordinates (see Section \ref{lambda}) to the decorated Teichmuller space of a crowned surfaces whose marked points are decorated with horoballs.
-Furthermore, using the arc complex, he gave a cell-decomposition of the decorated Teichmuller space.
+The arc complex $\ac{S_{g,n}}$ of such a surface, first defined by Harer \cite{harer}, is a pure flag simplicial complex generated by isotopy classes of embedded arcs with endpoints on the spikes.
+The arc complexes of most of the surfaces are locally non-compact.
+Harer showed that a specific open dense subset of the arc complex, referred to as the \emph{pruned arc complex} in this paper, is an open ball of dimension one less than that of the deformation space of the surface.
+Penner \cite{penner} proved that the arc complexes of $\ip n$ and $\punc n$ are $PL$-homeomorphic to spheres of dimension $n-4$ and $n-2$, respectively.
+In \cite{sphereconj}, he gave a complete list of surfaces for which the quotient of the arc complex by the pure mapping class group is a sphere or a $PL$-manifold.
+The arc complex of a crowned surface is simplicially isomorphic to that of a surface with marked points on its boundary, where the arcs end on the marked points.
+In \cite{cluster}, Fomin-Shapiro-Thurston proved that the latter is a subcomplex of the cluster complex associated to the cluster algebra of a surface.
+The relationship to cluster algebras was heavily motivated by Penner's Decorated Teichmuller Theory \cite{Pennerpunc} \cite{Pennerbordered}.
+In these papers, he gave \emph{lambda length} coordinates (see Section \ref{lambda}) to the decorated Teichmuller space of a crowned surface whose spikes are decorated with horoballs.
+Furthermore, using the arc complex, he gave a cell-decomposition of the decorated Teichmuller space of the surface.